 Primary and secondary rules

-Primary rules are rules for behavior: Austin’s commands are an excellent example of primary rules.
-Secondary rules are rules about, well, rules.
+Primary rules are rules for behavior.
+They say what you can and cannot do.
+Secondary rules are rules about rules.
 They concern how to make, modify, and interpret rules.
-He proposed three kinds of secondary rules.
+Hart proposed three kinds of secondary rules.

 The rule of recognition is used to identify the rules that are laws and distinguish them from those that are not laws.